kstensland/apnea_fyi/_posts/2022-12-20-partial-pressures.md

 # Why does this matter for freediving?

-Before I get to the answer, let's revisit some basic principles:
+Before I get to the answer, let's revisit the basic principles:

 1. The deeper we travel underwater, the more pressure our bodies experience.
 2. As air pressure increases, three things happen to the air inside our lungs:
    - The volume of air decreases (Boyle's Law).
    - The mass of gases in that our lungs remain the same.
    - The partial pressures of the gases increase (Dalton's Law).
-3. The rate at which O<sub>2</sub> is absorbed into blood is determined by the partial pressure of oxygen in our lungs (Henry's Law).
+3. The rate at which gases are absorbed into blood is determined by the partial pressure of oxygen in our lungs (Henry's Law).

 When applied to freediving, this means...

 ## 1. The deeper you go, the faster your blood pulls oxygen out of your lungs.

-You can easily infer why this is important.
-As you use your muscles to ascend, you use up the oxygen in your blood.
-But if most of the oxygen in your lungs was pushed into your blood at depth, then you have less oxygen as you get closer to the surface.
+This is probably the easiest to understand.
+At depth, you're lungs are pushing more O<sub>2</sub> into your blood than on the surface.
+If too much of the O<sub>2</sub> in your lungs was pushed into your blood at depth, then you might not have enough O<sub>2</sub> in your lungs as you get closer to the surface.

+## 2. The partial pressure in your lungs decreases as you ascend.

 This is a major contributor to shallow water LMC's and blackouts.
-As you get within 10 meters of the surface on your ascent, there is already less O<sub>2</sub> in your  lungs.
-But since there is also less pressure there might not be enough to push the remaining O<sub>2</sub> into your blood.
+As you get within 10 meters of the surface on your ascent, there is less O<sub>2</sub> in your  lungs,  but there is _also less pressure_ to push the remaining O<sub>2</sub> into your blood.
+If you used up too much O<sub>2</sub> at depth, the partial-pressure of O<sub>2</sub> might be too weak to push that remaining O<sub>2</sub> into your blood.

+## 3. Nitrogen Narcosis (aka The Bends)

+This is more common in scuba diving, but it also affects freedivers who frequently dive below 25 meters.
+Nitrogen also gets absorbed from our lungs into our blood.
+As we ascend, the partial pressure of that gas in our lungs also decreases.

+If freedivers continually dive and don't take long enough surface intervals, the nitrogen in our blood can remain and expand, which causes narcosis when those bubbles travel to our brain.

 <!--